FrontierDev/FrontierDataEditor/README.md

-# Frontier RPG Editors - Issues
+# Frontier RPG Editors - Issues and Documentation
 Post issues regarding the Frontier RPG Editor here.
+See 'Wiki' for documentation.